Bettendorf considers approval for new housing development on city lines

 The land sits on the city line between Bettendorf and Davenport.

-In early July the developer withdrew their proposal for building on the land on the Davenport side and plans to continue on the Bettendorf side solely.
+In early July, the developer withdrew their proposal for building on the Davenport side, but plans to continue on the Bettendorf side.

 Although there is only one access point to the property, both residents in Bettendorf and Davenport don't want the development in their backyards.